yugr/rust-slides/features/cons/arithmetic-checks/overflow-checks/README.md

 This decision is a compromise between safety and security.
 Rust developers clearly [state](https://github.com/rust-lang/rfcs/pull/560#issuecomment-69403142) that
-> Plan is to turn on checking by default if we can get the performance hit low enough and also [here](https://www.reddit.com/r/rust/comments/4gz93u/comment/d2mcoje/)
+> Plan is to turn on checking by default if we can get the performance hit low enough and also that it should
+> leave room in the future to move towards universal overflow checking if it becomes feasible and also [here](https://www.reddit.com/r/rust/comments/4gz93u/comment/d2mcoje/)
 > It is hoped that as the performance of checks improves (notably with delayed checks, better value propagation, etc...),
 > at some point in the future they could be switched on by default.